 - Interim Disability Assistance Programme for the Elderly (IDAPE)

 Are you a healthcare worker suffering from burnout?

 Despite having regained some sense of normalcy with the latest revision in safe management measures in Singapore, let’s all remember to remain vigilant and responsible in our fight against COVID-19 such that we do not overwhelm our healthcare system and workers.

-If you are a healthcare worker who has been struggling with workplace burnout and are looking for more work-life balance and better control over your schedule, Homage offers a range of Care Pro careers such as nurses, caregivers, and therapists.
+If you are a healthcare worker who has been struggling with workplace burnout and are looking for more work-life balance and better control over your schedule, Homage offers a range of flexible Care Pro careers such as nurses, caregivers, and therapists.

 Earn competitive rates across our freelance and fixed positions, receive professional training opportunities, and gain exposure to a variety of care settings — amongst other benefits — when you join us to be Care Pro.

 - Baker, J. A. (2022, Mar 25).
 Easing of Singapore’s covid-19 measures timely, healthcare system can ‘Cope well’, experts say.
 CNA.
 Retrieved from https://www.channelnewsasia.com/singapore/easing-covid-19-measures-singapore-timely-healthcare-system-masks-gatherings-2586031